Stop! Look! Listen!: Synopsis

-Gaby, a young chorine, is determined to get the leading part in her current musical after the star, Mary Singer, was whisked away to Honolulu by her suitor Gideon Gay to Honolulu, but Gaby is rejected by the show's creative team.
+Gaby, a young chorine, is determined to get the leading part in her current musical after the star, Mary Singer, was whisked away to Honolulu by her suitor, Gideon Gay, but Gaby is rejected by the show's creative team.
 She meets agent Abel Conner who agrees to help her, and they decide to trail the creative team to Honolulu where they are searching for a new star.
-Once everyone arrives in Honolulu various farcical goings-on ensue to allow for specialties and songs, resulting in the creative team allowing Gaby to star in their show.
+Once everyone arrives in Honolulu, various farcical goings-on ensue to allow for specialties and songs, resulting in the creative team allowing Gaby to star in their show.